zzt93/syncer/doc/impl.md

 - Load yml file into environment property source
 - Bind property source into config model class

+#### Updated Asynchronously
+The business database query request is delayed as little as possible because Syncer listening change by Master-slave sync (binlog/oplog).

 #### Problem & Notice

 - For collection field: getter and setter will all be invoked -- this behavior depends on Spring Boot